...

 VariableEffect on LifeWhat to Adjust First

-Material hardness (porcelain vs. ceramic)Higher hardness ↓ lifeChoose softer bond for very hard tiles; reduce feed
+Material hardness (porcelain vs. ceramic)Higher hardness ↓ lifeChoose a softer bond for very hard tiles; reduce feed

 Cooling (wet vs. dry)Wet ↑ life; dry ↓ lifeImprove water flow or use intermittent dry passes